Dr Joe Rainger (UKRI Future Leaders Fellow)

 Research Interests

-The Rainger group’s research is focused on understanding the genetic, molecular and cell-behavioural aspects that underpin fusion of tissues in the developing retina, and uses chicken embryology as a key experimental model system.
-Current focus is placed upon revealing specificities of gene transcription at defined stages of tissue fusion, and revealing the regulatory networks that control these transcriptional responses.
-This is combined with studies of intra- and inter-cellular molecular interactions and dynamic cell behaviours, and exploring the influence of non-genetic factors that may affect tissue fusion.
-Use is made of transgenic chicken lines from the National Avian Research Facility (NARF, Roslin Institute) and the development of novel transgenic resources to further understanding of tissue fusion mechanisms in the eye and other embryonic regions.
-Collaborations with clinical paediatricians and ophthalmologists are welcome to support the identification and experimental validation of causative genetic mutations in patients and families affected by a wide range of tissue fusion defects.
+The Rainger group’s research is focused on understanding the genetic, molecular and cell-behavioural aspects that underpin fusion of tissues in the developing retina, and uses chicken embryology as a key experimental model organism.
+Recent focus has been on revealing specificities of gene transcription at defined stages of tissue fusion, and revealing the regulatory networks that control these transcriptional responses.
+This has been combined with studies of intra- and inter-cellular molecular interactions and dynamic cell behaviours, and exploring the influence of non-genetic factors that may affect tissue fusion.
+We use gene edited and transgenic chicken lines from the National Avian Research Facility (NARF, Roslin Institute) and have recently developed novel genetic resources in chicken embryos to further our understanding of tissue fusion mechanisms in the eye and other embryonic regions.
+Current projects involve the genetic disruption of the tissue fusion and axon guidance factor Netrin-1 through our germ-line knockout and GFP knock-in chicken lines, and the new development of other chicken lines to support research into other eye disorders (cataracts, foveal hypoplasia).
+We use bulk and single-cell/nuclei sequencing technologies, proteomics, and spatial transcriptomics (RNAscope, Visium).
+In the wet lab, we are also focused on the WNT and HGF signalling pathways in a variety of developmental contexts, including tissue fusion.

 Research summary